-I have recently reissued my 2009 title A Summer Of Silk Moths, complete with a dreamy new cover and illustrations.
-The novel, set lovingly in Buchanan, Michigan, features a young runaway named Nora (Elnora, a tribute to Elnora Comstock from A Girl of the Limberlost), who must search for redemption and forgiveness in the natural world, specifically Riverside Nature Center on the shores of the St. Joseph River.
+I reissued my 2009 title A Summer Of Silk Moths, complete with a dreamy new cover and illustrations.
+The novel, set in Buchanan, Michigan, features a young runaway named Nora (Elnora, a tribute to Elnora Comstock from A Girl of the Limberlost), who must search for redemption and forgiveness in the natural world, specifically Riverside Nature Center on the shores of the St. Joseph River.
 Riverside is run by Nora’s mysterious and silent Uncle Abe and his younger and more confrontational assistant, Pete.
 Nora and Pete soon learn that they are joined by their orphaned state, but also by their obsession with the Silk Moths of Riverside, nocturnal creatures that signify rebirth.

 For nature-loving adults and teenagers.